Spain is an absolutely beautiful country, so it’s a darn good job that you’ve followed your heart and have decided that you’re going to move there!

 You’ll find the summers are hot and dry, and the winters are wet and cool.
 Expats can enjoy a peaceful, slow-paced, typical Spanish lifestyle here, and this even extends to transport.

-Because many of the ancient paths in the region are impassable for vehicles, donkeys are the favored mode of transportation!
+Because many of the ancient paths in the region are impassable for vehicles, donkeys are the favoured mode of transportation!

 Finding work may be difficult, and there is no international airport there, so Extremadura is not really the place for city slickers.